Grigory Sarkisovich Grigoryants: Post-war professional life

 Grigoryants's scope of surgical practice was boundless.
 The doctor performed, with equal success, all types of surgeries ranging from gynecological procedures and open heart operation to Neurosurgery.
 Feeling personally responsible for every operation administered at his facilities, Grigoryants perfected his skills even in the art of plastic surgery by, successfully, reconstructing the skin tissues of the burn victims.

-In July 1960, eager to learn plastic surgery, Grigoryants traveled to Marianske Lazne and Prague, where he was invited to participate in the First International Plastic Surgery Symposium.
+In July 1960, eager to learn plastic surgery, Grigoryants traveled to Mariánské Lázně and Prague, where he was invited to participate in the First International Plastic Surgery Symposium.